ekiro/haps/docs/guide.rst

 Now let's move to our repository.
 We need to implement some data storage for our project.
-For now, it'll be in-memory storage, but, thanks to chaps, you can quickly switch between many implementations.
+For now, it'll be in-memory storage, but, thanks to haps, you can quickly switch between many implementations.
 Creation of the database repository may be more complicated, so we'll use a factory function.